James-C-Jones/dots-greed/README.md

 I recommend going through and changing the "monitor: DP-2" or any variation of this and using "xrandr" to change to your monitor(s).
 I'm super OCD and like my rofi/dunst/polybar to spawn only on one of my monitors.
 I'm not sure everything you should look at but rofi/polybar/i3 are for sure you should look in the configs.

+edit: I recently switched to alsa instead of pulse.
+I have fancy-shmancy audio interface.

 ## Screenshots:

 ![image](screenshots/reddit-screens/reddit-screen.png)